Welcome to NETTTS

 • Gross weight – The combined weight of the load, trailer, tractor or pickup, and any added accessories carried by all the tandem axles.

-Truck weigh stations are important because weighing trucks prevents overweight trucks from going onto highways that cannot handle the heavy load.
+Truck weigh stations are important because weighing trucks prevent overweight trucks from going onto highways that cannot handle the heavy load.
 Trucks that weigh over the regulated weight limit can cause irreparable damage to roads and bridges.
 Many states collect taxes on transported goods based on weight.
 So, truck weigh stations are sometimes used for tax collecting purposes.

 Truck drivers should also be prepared to have their freight and/or truck paperwork checked at the weigh station, and possibly undergo a DOT inspection.
 If a truck is overweight or the weight of the truck does not match the weight of the freight paperwork, then it may indicate alternate cargo is being transported which can lead to CSA violations for the driver.